What the driving regulations mean for you

-This is a first and single seizure that is not provoked (see above) in a person who has not had any other unprovoked seizures during the past five years.
+This is a first and single seizure that is not provoked (see above) in a person who has never had any other unprovoked seizures.
 It includes where someone has had more than one seizure if they all occurred within a 24 hour period.

 Group 1 licence (cars, motorcycles and mopeds): You may be allowed to start driving again after six months if you have had no further seizures and there are no clinical factors (such as a scar on the brain) or results from tests (such as an EEG) which suggest an increased risk of you having another seizure.

 Group 2 licence (buses, coaches and lorries): You may be allowed to start driving again after five years if you have seen a specialist and there are no clinical factors (such as a scar on the brain) or results from tests (such as an EEG) which suggest a high risk of you having another seizure.
-You must not have been prescribed anti-epileptic drugs (AEDs) during the five years before applying for a new licence.
+You must not have been prescribed anti-seizure medication (ASM) during the five years before applying for a new licence.

-These are seizures that start when you are awake.
+These seizures start when you are awake.
 These are the regulations if your seizures affect your consciousness or ability to act:

 Group 1 licence.
-To drive, you must meet all normal driving requirements and must have been completely free of seizures for one year, with or without taking anti-epileptic drugs (AEDs).
+To drive, you must meet all normal driving requirements and must have been completely free of seizures for one year, whether you are prescribed ASM or not.
 Different regulations may apply if your seizures do not affect your consciousness (see below).

 Group 2 licence.
-You must meet all normal driving requirements and must have been seizure-free, without AEDs, for the last 10 years.
+You must meet all normal driving requirements and must have been seizure-free, without ASMs, for the last 10 years.

-• If you have an asleep seizure you must stop driving and contact the driving agency.
-If you are then seizure-free for one year you can apply for a new Group 1 licence, as you can for ‘awake seizures’.
+• If you have had asleep seizures and are then seizure-free for one year you can apply for a new Group 1 licence, as you can for ‘awake seizures’.

-• If you continue to have only asleep seizures you may be eligible to apply for a new Group 1 licence depending on the pattern of your seizures (see 'permitted seizures' below).
+• If you continue to have only asleep seizures, you may be eligible to apply for a new Group 1 licence after one year, depending on the pattern of your seizures.

-Seizures where you may be able to drive (permitted)
+Seizures where you may be able to drive (permitted seizures)

-Awake seizures that do not affect consciousness, attention and the ability to act.
+Awake seizures that do not affect consciousness or the ability to act.

 For some types of awake seizure, you may be able to drive under a Group 1 licence after one year even if you are still having seizures.
 This is only if all of the following apply to you:

-• your seizures do not stop you doing anything; and
+• Your seizures do not stop you doing anything (affect your ability to act).

-• you have only ever had this type of seizure and have never had a seizure that affects your consciousness, attention and ability to act.
+• You have only ever had this type of seizure and have never had a seizure that affects your consciousness or ability to act.